threadi/wp-personio-integration-light/readme.txt

 - support for tracking of events with Google Analytics 4
 - text search in frontend for applicants
 - additional import settings, e.g. intervals and partial import for very large lists of open positions and removing of inline styles from job descriptions
-- RichSnippets for optimal findability via search engines like Google
+- RichSnippets for optimal findability via search engines like Google Jobs
+- Support for Open Graph (Facebook, LinkedIn, WhatsApp ..) and Twitter Cards
 - Customization of slugs (URLs) for list and detailed views of positions
 - Shortcode generator for individual views of lists and details
 - Extensions for the following PageBuilders: Elementor, Divi, Themify, Beaver Builder, SiteOrigin (SiteOrigin Widgets Bundle necessary), WPPageBuilder, WPBakery, Avada
 - support for subcompanies and additional offices in positions
+- .. and much more

 [get the Pro-Version](https://laolaweb.com/plugins/personio-wordpress-plugin/)

 The development repository is on [GitHub](https://github.com/threadi/wp-personio-integration-light).

+The Personio logo as part of all distributed icons is a trademark of [Personio SE & Co.
+KG](https://www.personio.com).

 ---